likamrat/spark-arc-data-svc/README.md

 The following README will guide you on how to automatically deploy a sandbox environment for use with the Microsoft SPARK "Implement Azure Arc-enabled data services" training.
 In addition, the guide include the manual steps to deploy Azure Arc-enabled data services, which will be performed throughout the training.

-By the end of the automated portion of this guide, you will have a vanilla AKS cluster deployed alongside a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services.
+By the end of the automated portion of this guide, you will have a vanilla Azure Kubernetes Service (AKS) cluster deployed alongside a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services.

 ## Prerequisites